 As kickoff approached, the players encouraged loudness from the home stands, and they got it.
-In the student section, we’d start off with a soft roar that would crescendo into one, enormously loud yell as we kicked the ball to the opponent.
+In the student section, we’d start off with a soft roar that would crescendo into one, enormously loud shout as we kicked the ball to the opponent.

 When we won, parents, students and fans alike would exit the stadium together, often times mixed, but always with the same glorious grin.